oeo4b/kriging.js/README.md

 Usage
 -----

-This library can be used by first instantiating an object of class kriging and supplying the following arguments to the contructor and other methods:
+This library can be used by first instantiating an object of class kriging and supplying the following arguments to the constructor and other methods:

 ``` javascript
 var x = new kriging("mycanvas");